storybookjs/marko/docs/api/stories.md

 # Checkbox

-With `MDX` we can define a story for `Checkbox` right in the middle of our markdown documentation.
+With `MDX` we can define a story for `Checkbox` right in the middle of our Markdown documentation.

 <Preview>
   <Story name="all checkboxes">